ckoepp/TwitterSearch/README.rst

 Installation
 ############

 TwitterSearch is also available on pypi and therefore can be installed via ``pip install TwitterSearch`` or ``easy_install TwitterSearch``.
 If you'd like to work with bleeding edge versions you're free to clone the ``devel`` branch.
-A manual installation can be done doing by downloading or cloning the repository and running ``python setup.py install`` within the directory of it.
+A manual installation can be done doing by downloading or cloning the repository and running ``python setup.py install``.

 Search Twitter
 ##############